aditi-jain-aj/Hubhopper-SQL-Project/README.md

 # 🎧 Hubhopper SQL Project – User Engagement & Marketing Optimization

+### About Hubhopper
+Hubhopper is India’s leading **podcast hosting and distribution platform**, empowering creators to share their stories with millions of listeners worldwide.
+The platform offers both **Free and Premium subscriptions**, making it a go-to destination for diverse audio content.

 ### 📌Project Overview
-This project simulates a real-world role as a Junior Data Analyst at Hubhopper, where I analyzed user retention, engagement trends, churn analysis, revenue breakdown, and marketing performance using SQL and Databricks.
+This project simulates a real-world role as a **Junior Data Analyst** at Hubhopper, where I analyzed **user retention, engagement trends, churn analysis, revenue breakdown, and marketing performance** using **SQL and Databricks.**

-The goal of this project was to provide actionable insights to the Product and Marketing teams by addressing key business questions and challenges.
+The goal of this project was to provide actionable insights to the **Product and Marketing teams** by addressing key business questions and challenges.

 ### 🔍 Key Business Questions
 **User Retention:** How can we identify and retain Premium users at risk of downgrading to Free plans?